Mark Deeks give his thoughts on who should be in your daily fantasy line-up tonight.

 Small forward – DeAndre Bembry, Atlanta Hawks: $6.4 million

-It matters not from a fantasy perspective that he is taking a lot of shots to get his points – What matters is his 19.6 fantasy point average over the last four games, at a position with far less value picks than it used to have.
+Having missed almost all the first two months due to injury, Bembry is back in the rotation and looking better each game.
+He is spry, active and aggressive on the court, looking to get to the basket wherever possible and anticipating well defensively, making for quite the active wing duo when paired with Kent Bazemore with the added advantage of being considerably cheaper in both real life and fantasy.
+It matters not from a fantasy perspective that he is taking a lot of shots to get his points – from this perspective, what matters is his 19.6 fantasy point average over the last four games, at a position with far less value picks than it used to have.

 Power forward – Trey Lyles, Denver Nuggets: $6.4 million